eaobservatory/python-jcmt2caom2/README.md

 python-jcmt2caom2
 =================

-Python code to ingest JCMT data into the JCMT Science Archive at the CADC
+Python code to ingest JCMT data into the JCMT Science Archive at the CADC.